 In the spring, NACo launched the “TestIT” app, geared toward getting accurate information when it comes to who has broadband — and more importantly who does not.

-NACo partnered with the Local Initiatives Support Corporation and the Rural Community Assistance Partnership to develop the app to identify areas with low connectivity to help ensure adequate funding for broadband infrastructure.
+NACo partnered with the Local Initiatives Support Corporation and the Rural Community Assistance Partnership, the National Association of Development Organizations and Farm Credit to develop the app to identify areas with low connectivity to help ensure adequate funding for broadband infrastructure.
 App users test their broadband speeds with the push of a button.